 Batt Laboratories Ltd has been founded by Professor Roger Batt BVSc, MSc, PhD, FRCVS, Diplomate ECVIM-CA who has an international reputation in veterinary internal medicine and has held senior posts in academia and industry.
 He is particularly well known for his clinical research which has led to the development of novel diagnostic tests and advances in the management of gastrointestinal diseases in small companion animals.

-The professional staff includes the Board Certified Veterinary Clinical Pathologist Francesco Cian (DVM DipECVCP FRCPath MRCVS) and Lucia Sanchini (DVM, MSc, DipECVCP, FRCPath, MRCVS).
+The professional staff includes the Board Certified Veterinary Clinical Pathologists Francesco Cian (DVM DipECVCP FRCPath MRCVS) and Lucia Sanchini (DVM, MSc, DipECVCP, FRCPath, MRCVS).
 This enables us to offer a high quality and rapid in-house cytology service.

 All of our reports are routinely accompanied by expert Veterinary advice, and our clinical pathologists are readily available to discuss results or provide further advice.
 We are happy to quote for any diagnostic test and always welcome feedback so we can ensure we provide the service you want.